tinamorlock/readerwishlist/README.md

 ## Introduction
 Reader Wishlist is a web application built with Python and Django that uses writing-to-market concepts to help authors connect deeper with the types of stories readers want to read.
 It is driven by reader-created content that highlights what they'd like to see published in the market.
 ## Current Status
-Working on ironing out bugs from Phase One.
+Working on mobile optimization before Phase One is complete.
 ### Bugs/Errors/Exceptions
 * None outstanding
 #### Resolved Bugs